Last updated: 22 May 2026

 Which companies need to check for IR35 status and which ones don’t?

-Public sector organisations and companies with a turnover of £10.2m are now almost always responsible for determining the IR35 status of their contractors.
+Public sector organisations and companies with a turnover of more than £15m are now almost always responsible for determining the IR35 status of their contractors.

 If you declare a contractor relationship outside IR35 and HMRC deems it inside, you’ll have to pay backdated income tax, National Insurance contributions and (if applicable) the Apprenticeship Levy from when the work started.
 There’ll be a hefty fine to pay on top as well.